UX Metrics: The Essential Toolkit for User-Centric Design

 Time Spent On Page

 When the company’s product is digital, specifically a website, certain metrics that don’t correspond with other digital or physical products apply.
 The time spent on page metric measures how much time users spend on a particular page on a website.
 This yields valuable information about potentially tougher areas of usage or navigation.
-If a user spends a lot of time locating a particular piece of information or has trouble navigating to where they would like to be, the websites can be reevaluated for a more intuitive redesign.

 Source: Google Analytics

 However, that is not the only useful area in this metric.
-It also illustrates which features are used more frequently and less engaging, allowing companies to redesign the pages accordingly.
+It also illustrates which features are used more frequently and which are less engaging, allowing companies to redesign the pages accordingly.
 If the engagement on certain pages or sections is minimal, they could be confusing, and companies might consider reworking them.

 Source: Wall Street Prep